secureblue/secureblue/files/system/desktop/usr/share/bazaar/README.md

 This is because the majority of web browsers have *much weaker sandboxing* as flatpaks.
 There are partial mitigations to this problem, but nothing is able to completely resolve it.
 As such, we want to discourage installing browsers through Flatpak, and encourage much safer native installations.

-Although, if a browser officially implements process-level sandboxing within Flatpak, as an intentional method they expect you to use, and it's not a significant security degradation relative to other methods; the browser can be permitted.
+As an exception, if a browser's internal sandboxing is designed to work within Flatpak, and it's not a significant security degradation relative to other methods, the browser can be permitted.
 The only known example of this is `org.gnome.Epiphany`.

 ## Apps not in scope